travis-ci/docs-travis-ci-com/user/using-postgresql.md

 You can easily choose a different version by way of your .travis.yml.

-We have PostgreSQL 9.1, 9.2 and 9.3 installed, usually with their latest patch releases.
+We have PostgreSQL 9.1, 9.2, 9.3 and 9.4 installed, usually with their latest patch releases.
 We install them from the official [PostgreSQL APT repository](http://apt.postgresql.org).

-Currently, you'll find the **following versions installed: 9.1.14, 9.2.9 and 9.3.5**, respectively.
+Currently, you'll find the **following versions (or later) installed: 9.1.15, 9.2.10, 9.3.6 and 9.4.1**, respectively.

 To select a different version than the default, use the following setting in your .travis.yml: